 Students select their track at the beginning of the first year and register for the courses each semester via Loyola.
 Students are permitted to change their track only once.
 Track conversion is permitted based on the consideration of proposed subject and the suitability of proposed supervisor.
-The deadline for track conversion is by the end of the first semester.
-In the case where students change their track from Credit-track to Thesistrack students must write a graduation thesis, in addition to taking 4 credits of a thesis seminar course.
+The deadline for track conversion is the end of the first semester.
+If students change from Credit-track to Thesis-track they must write a graduation thesis in English, in addition to taking 4 credit thesis seminar.